jimlinntu/scaling-book/sharding.md

 This is true when $2 / W_\text{ici} < D / C$, or when $D > 2 * 2550 = 5100$, which is usually true for large models.
 So this alternative strategy is typically better for large models, unless $D$ is small.

-*Why don't we always do this?* Well, in practice we may do this sometimes, but it's typically rare to have the contracting dimension of one of the inputs to a matmul sharded along a axis that the other input isn't sharded over.
+*Why don't we always do this?* Well, in practice we may do this sometimes, but it's typically rare to have the contracting dimension of one of the inputs to a matmul sharded along an axis that the other input isn't sharded over.
 For instance, if we're doing FSDP (explained in [Section 5](../training)), we'll shard our parameters over the data dimension but our activations will _also be sharded along data_.
 So in this sense this doesn't show up much.

 {% enddetails %}